-For these reasons, Wearry created an irreconcilable conflict with Cousin that this court should have addressed.8
+For these reasons, Wearry created an irreconcilable conflict with Cousin that this court should have addressed.

 Compounding the intra-circuit conflict is the conflict between Wearry and other circuits.
-See, e.g., Annappareddy v.
+See, e.g., Annappereddy v.
 Pascale, 996 F.3d 120 (4th Cir.
 2021) (citing Cousin, fabricating evidence while coaching a witness post-indictment is advocatory, and absolutely immune); Fields v.
 Wharrie, 740 F.3d 1107, 1115 (7th Cir.
-2014) ("Once prosecution begins, bifurcating a prosecutor's role between investigation and
+2014) ("Once prosecution begins, bifurcating a advocacy, while the police-style interrogation that was the subject of Genzler was found to be investigatory.).